Lviv: History

 Archaeologists have demonstrated that the Lviv area was settled by the fifth century, with the gord at Chernecha Hora-Voznesensk Street in Lychakivskyi District attributed to White Croats.
-The city of Lviv was founded in 1250 by King Daniel of Galicia (1201–1264) in the Principality of Halych of Kingdom of Ruthenia and named in honour of his son Lev as Lvihorod which is consistent with names of other Ukrainian cities, such as Myrhorod, Sharhorod, Novhorod, Bilhorod, Horodyshche, and Horodok.
+The city of Lviv was founded in 1250 by King Daniel of Galicia (1201–1264) in the Principality of Halych of Kingdom of Ruthenia.
+It was named in honor of his son Lev as Lvihorod which is consistent with names of other Ukrainian cities, such as Myrhorod, Sharhorod, Novhorod, Bilhorod, Horodyshche, and Horodok.

 Earlier there was a settlement in the form of a borough with a characteristic layout element—an elongated market square.
 Daniel's foundation of the stronghold was its next reconstruction after the Batu Khan invasion of 1240.

 Lviv was invaded by the Mongols in 1261.
 Various sources relate the events, which range from the destruction of the castle to a complete razing of the town.
 All sources agree that it was on the orders of the Mongol general Burundai.
-The Shevchenko Scientific Society (Naukove tovarystvo im.
-Shevchenka) says that Burundai issued the order to raze the city.
+The Shevchenko Scientific Society says that Burundai issued the order to raze the city.
 The Galician-Volhynian chronicle states that in 1261 "Said Buronda to Vasylko: 'Since you are at peace with me then raze all your castles'".
 Basil Dmytryshyn states that the order was implied to be the fortifications as a whole: "If you wish to have peace with me, then destroy [all fortifications of] your towns".
-According to the Universal-Lexicon der Gegenwart und Vergangenheit the town's founder was ordered to destroy the town himself.

-After Daniel's death, King Lev rebuilt the town around 1270 at its present location, choosing Lviv as his residence, and made it the capital of Galicia-Volhynia.
-The city is first mentioned in the Halych-Volhynian Chronicle regarding the events that were dated 1256.
-The town grew quickly due to an influx of Polish people from Kraków, Poland, after they had suffered a widespread famine there.
-Around 1280 Armenians lived in Galicia and were mainly based in Lviv where they had their own Archbishop.
+After Daniel's death, King Lev rebuilt the town around 1270, choosing Lviv as his residence, and made it the capital of Galicia-Volhynia.
+Around 1280 Armenians lived in Galicia and were mainly based in Lviv where they had their own archbishop.

-In the 13th and early 14th centuries, Lviv was largely a wooden city, except for its several stone churches.
+In the 13th and early 14th centuries, Lviv was largely a wooden city, except for its several Galician-style stone churches.
 Some of them, like the Church of Saint Nicholas, have survived, although in a thoroughly rebuilt form.
 The town was inherited by the Grand Duchy of Lithuania in 1340 and ruled by voivode Dmytro Dedko, the favourite of the Lithuanian prince Liubartas, until 1349.

-The region and the region adjacent to Lviv, Leopold, Poland, was a destination of 50,000 Armenians fleeing from the Saljuq and Mongol invasions of Armenia.
+In the 13th and 14th centuries the city and region was a destination of 50,000 Armenians fleeing from the Saljuq and Mongol invasions of Armenia.